Table of Contents[Hide][Show]

 Pixar Pal-A-Round (formerly called Mickey’s Fun Wheel) – No height restriction

-Try starting with the non-swinging version before moving to the more thrilling swinging gondolas.
+Fun fact: This ride has both fixed and swinging gondolas.
+Wondering how your child will do with heights?
+Try starting with the non-swinging gondola before moving to the more thrilling swinging gondolas.

 How to Avoid the Scariest Rides at Disneyland